ashyadav/AshTop5Tech/content/post/techseven.md

 <https://goo.gl/MNOlPU>

 A deep learning algorithm developed by UC Berekley students is doing a decent job at colorizing photos.
+Click the link above to see some stunning results.

 ### VCs are betting on a chinese fitness boom
 <https://goo.gl/E1MkcI>